oprypin/nim-random/README.md

 You may also override any of the [common operations](#common-operations) for your RNG; `random()` would be the first candidate for this.

 Other than this, you should make `init...` procs to create and seed your RNG.
 It is important to be able to seed with an array of bytes, for convenience of use with [`urandom`](#randomurandom).
-Look in the source code to see how *random/private/util*.`bytesToWords` and `bytesToWordsN` are used to quickly create byte-array seeding based on some other seeding proc.
+Look in the source code to see how *prandom/private/util*.`bytesToWords` and `bytesToWordsN` are used to quickly create byte-array seeding based on some other seeding proc.

-Don't forget to import+export *random.common*.
+Don't forget to import+export *prandom.common*.

 ---